-During fiscal year 2022 neither Telefónica, S.A. nor any company in its Group has carried out transactions with any member of the Board of Directors or with any member of senior management other than those derived from the Group's ordinary business or traffic, except as indicated in the following paragraph in respect of transactions with parties related to Directors.
-Strategy and growth model
+During fiscal year 2023 neither Telefónica, S.A. nor any company in its Group has carried out transactions with any member of the Board of Directors or with any member of senior management other than those derived from the Group's ordinary business or traffic, except as indicated in the following paragraph in respect of transactions with parties related to Directors.

-Non-financial Information statement

-Risks

-Annual Corporate Governance Report

-Annual Report on Remuneration of the Directors

-Other information

-Notwithstanding the above, the significant and relevant transactions carried out by companies of the Telefónica Group with related parties are included in Note 11 (Related Parties) and in Note 10 (Associates and joint ventures) of the Consolidated Annual Accounts of Telefónica, S.A. of Telefónica, S.A. corresponding to fiscal year 2022, as in Section D of the Statistical Annex of the Annual Corporate Governance Report.
+Notwithstanding the above, the significant and relevant transactions carried out by companies of the Telefónica Group with related parties are included in Note 11 (Related Parties) and in Note 10 (Associates and joint ventures) of the Consolidated Annual Accounts of Telefónica, S.A. of Telefónica, S.A. corresponding to fiscal year 2023, as in Section D of the Statistical Annex of the Annual Corporate Governance Report.